-- Facemasks are expected at all times inside the library, just like any other shared indoors space.
+- Face masks are required at all times inside the library.

-- Nothing may be left on desks when you aren’t present.
+- Nothing may be left on desks when you aren’t present, as this interferes with the cleaning schedule.
+Desks will be cleared overnight by the Night Porters, and belongings taken to the Lodge.
 Please return all books that you have used to a reshelving trolley, even if you haven’t checked them out.

 - There are hand sanitiser points by the entrance, exit, printer/photocopier/scanner, and self-service machine.
 Please use them.

 - If you want books to be delivered to your college room, for example because you are quarantining, email us and we will aim to deliver them within 1 working day.
 We can drop books off at addresses inside Oxford, or post them to you if you’re away from Oxford.

 The Lodge is staffed 24/7 by a friendly team of people.
 They can help you with emergencies, keys, post, directions, key contacts and more.